How to Start a Food Business From Home in New York

 • The type of business structure you should choose

-• Which permits and licenses you will need
+• Permits and licenses you will need

 • Basic food safety